MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If a SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS
-{{!RFC8484}}), the client SHOULD NOT fall back to the authority address.
-Otherwise, an active attacker could mount a downgrade attack by denying the user access to the SVCB information.
+{{!RFC8484}}), the client SHOULD NOT fall back to $ADDR_QNAME or the authority endpoint (steps 5 and 6 above).
+Otherwise, an active attacker could mount a downgrade attack by denying the user access to the SvcFieldValue.

 A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive resolver is DNSSEC-validating, and the attacker is between the recursive